Close

 3. Adobe Commerce (Formerly Magento)

-Adobe Commerce is built with developers in mind and offers flexible, advanced features suited for complex business needs.
-The platform follows a custom pricing structure that varies based on business size and requirements, rather than a fixed monthly fee.
-Licensing costs do not include hosting, development, or domain expenses, which are handled separately.
+Adobe Commerce follows a custom pricing structure based on business size and requirements rather than a fixed monthly fee.
+Licensing costs do not include hosting, development, or domain expenses.
+As a result, the total cost of ownership can vary, factoring in licensing, hosting, development, updates, and ongoing support.

 In the end, if you want to create an enterprise-level eCommerce store using Magento, reach out to a Magento development company.
-They will understand your project requirements & provide a free quote.
+They will understand your project requirements and provide a free quote.

 Pros